beetboxvm/ansible-role-beetbox-silverstripe/README.md

 ## Requirements

-This role is specifically developed as an extention to beetbox -- https://github.com/drupalmel/beetbox
+This role is specifically developed as an extension to beetbox -- https://github.com/drupalmel/beetbox

 ## Role Variables